YvesBell42/RPi-MC-Server/README.md

 The hardware optimisations described enable greater flexibility when it comes to the number of players, plugins or mods.
 However, a simple and small server would function fine without these optimisations.

+The Raspberry Pi 4b can offer 8GB of memory, which allows for a large allocation of RAM to the server and more that could be used as a RAM Disk.
+Running the server off a RAM Disk means pre-generated chunks are loaded much faster, but adds some risk and complications.